 Though it may seem odd to dedicate an entire article to explaining the lockers at Universal Orlando, trust me when I tell you that understanding the Universal Studios lockers is absolutely essential in avoiding confusion and frustration at the Universal theme parks.

 Unlike at Walt Disney World where you can take your bags on all rides, Universal requires you to store your bags and belongings in a locker before you board most rides.

-This is due to the simple fact that the rides at Islands of Adventure and Universal Orlando are either fast, thrilling, highly motion-simulated, or have upside-down twists and turns that will risk you losing your items should they be brought onboard.
+This is due to the simple fact that several of the rides at Islands of Adventure and rides at Universal Studios are either fast, thrilling, highly motion-simulated, or have upside-down twists and turns that will risk you losing your items should they be brought onboard.

 It’s best to figure out where and how to store your gear ahead of time in order to avoid being turned away at the entrance of a ride to then have to backtrack and find a locker.

 Types of Lockers at Universal Orlando

 All of Universal Orlando’s lockers are automated and use a biometric or ticket-scanning locking system.